hafusaorg/hafusaorg.github.io/index.md

 # Your support is meaningful.

-Help us continue our work in meeting the need for high-quality self-defense training for the local communities.
+Help us continue our work in meeting the need for transformational self-defense training for the local communities.
 Your donation will also help cover our operation costs as a nonprofit organization that empowers communities to stand up to violence.

 Your generosity keeps us going.
 {: .center}